+''' Beyond the Hype: Evaluating Low-Carb Diets

+I. Introduction

-''' Beyond the Hype: Evaluating Low-Carb Diets I. Introduction Picture this: You're standing in the aisle of your local grocery store when you see " a chubby guy nearby staring at several brands of ketchup on display.
-After deliberating for a moment, he reaches for the bottle with the words "Low-Carb!" displayed prominently on the label.
-(You can't help but notice that the low-carbketchup-is-higher-priced.)
+Ficture this: You're standing in the aisle of your local grocery store when you an overweight man see a-chubby guy nearby staring at several brands of ketchup on display.
+After deliberating for a moment, he reaches for the bottle with the words "Low-Carb!"

+displayed prominently on the label.
+(You-can't-help-but-notice-that-the-low-carbketchup-is-higher-priced.)
 Is he making a smart choice that will help him lose weight and enjoy better health-or is he just buying into the latest diet fad? '''